 We believe diversity teaches.
 Passionate teachers and kids bring talents and gifts that motivate each other to learn!

 Bright Lights works to provide a friendly and engaging learning environment.
-With unique classes and curriculum, students can pursue fields of interest with others who share that same curiosity and enthusiasm.
+With unique classes and curricula, students can pursue their fields of interest with others who share that same curiosity and enthusiasm.
 The range of ages per class is generally limited to two or three grade levels.
 With a low teacher-student ratio of 1:7, students can expect plenty of attention.

-The classes consist of a wide variety of topics and incorporate STEAM-based activities or curriculum (Science, Technology, Engineering, Art and Math) in almost all of them, including the literature, social studies and outdoor education classes.
+The classes consist of a wide variety of topics and incorporate STEAM-based activities or curricula (Science, Technology, Engineering, Art and Math) in almost all of them, including the literature, social studies and outdoor education classes.
 As the opportunities for STEAM careers continue to increase, students benefit from an early exposure and experience in these areas.

 Bright Lights rents space in a Lincoln Public School facility where the majority of the classes are held.
-Classes are also held in many community sites, such as the University of Nebraska-Lincoln (UNL), Pioneers Park or Holmes Lake.
+Classes are also held at many community sites, such as the University of Nebraska-Lincoln (UNL), Pioneers Park or Holmes Lake.
 Class locations, speakers and guests reflect the community's participation in the program.
 With this outreach, Bright Lights works to familiarize students with the resources - both people and places - of the community in which they live.